 that has not introduced new animals for the past three or more

 years.
 It is best to buy sheep from as few sources as possible.

-It is not recommended that breeding stock be purchased from
+It is generally not recommended that breeding stock be purchased from

 a sale barn (stockyard, public livestock auction).
-There's even
+There is even

 a risk when you purchase sheep from a consignment sale or fair,

 as sale animals have contact with other livestock and you do not have a chance to inspect the farm where the sheep

 You should not purchase animals from flocks or farms in which

 you observe lameness, abscesses, soremouth, ringworm, cloudy eyes, or other clinical